master-wayne7/rust_practice/README.md

 ### Exploring Iterators
 Iterators provide a way to traverse and process elements in a collection in a sequential manner.
 They are a fundamental part of Rust's standard library and are used extensively in Rust code.

-Here's an example of using iterators to find the sum of squares of numbers in a vector:
+Here's an example of using iterators to find the sum of numbers in a vector:

 ```rust
 fn main() {